emacs-mirror/emacs/mps/manual/source/topic/error.rst

     No functions check the consistency of their data structures and consequently there are no assertions.

-    No events are sent to the telemetry stream.
+    No events are sent to the :term:`telemetry stream`.